kedacore/keda-docs/content/docs/2.14/operate/cluster.md

 All applicable scalers will use this timeout.
 Setting a per-scaler timeout is currently unsupported.

-## HTTP connection disable keep alive
+## HTTP Connection: Disable Keep Alive

 Keep alive behaviour is enabled by default for every HTTP connection, this could stack a huge amount of connections (one per scaler) in some scenarios.